breakroom/sitemapper/README.md

 ]
 ```

-Note that `Sitemapper.ping/1` is eager and will execute the stream.
-If you don't want to ping your sitemap, you'll need to finish on `Stream.run/1` or `Enum.to_list/1` to execute the stream and return the result.
+Note that `Sitemapper.ping/1` is not eager and you'll need to finish on `Stream.run/1` or `Enum.to_list/1` to execute the stream and return the result.

 ## Todo